Anastasia Edmonston, MS, CRC

 Trainer and Consultant

 With more than 30 years of experience in the field of rehabilitation services for individuals with traumatic and acquired brain injuries, Anastasia has worked as a clinician, program coordinator, vocational rehabilitation counselor and federal grant coordinator.
-Over the past 15 years, she has incorporated her clinical expertise and passion for advocacy into developing and delivering workshops, webinars and training to a variety of audiences that focus on how to identify and appropriately serve individuals who are living with brain injury.
+Over the past 15 years, she has incorporated her clinical expertise and passion for promoting change and raising awareness into developing and delivering workshops, webinars and training to a variety of audiences that focus on how to identify and appropriately serve individuals who are living with brain injury.

-Having completed a virtual training and facilitation course, Anastasia is a versatile trainer, able to reach diverse audiences.
+Having completed a virtual training and facilitation course, Anastasia is a versatile trainer, able to reach a wide range of audiences.
 She has presented to professionals working in the behavioral health, aging, vocational rehabilitation, and intellectual disabilities services field as well as public safety and law enforcement, among others.
-Anastasia also trains and consults with her colleagues in the brain injury community regarding the link between brain injury, mental health and addiction to enhance their ability to provide comprehensive services and supports.
-Anastasia is a certified Person-Centered Thinking Instructor through the Learning Community for Person Centered Practices, has studied with and continues to be mentored by Diane Grieder, national expert and author of several books on Person Centered Planning for individuals with mental health and addiction challenges.
-A Mental Health First Aid Instructor since 2014, Anastasia is certified to teach the Adult and Older Adult curriculums.
+Anastasia also trains and consults with her colleagues in the brain injury community regarding the link between brain injury, behavioral health and addiction to enhance their ability to provide comprehensive services and supports.

 • Traumatic Brain Injury, Addiction and Acquired Brain Injury (secondary to opioid overdose), overview and strategies for brain injury professionals